The Saviour's Smile: RISU in Eclogue 4 and the Names MARIA IESUS

 1025 |

-1. The last two lines show
+1. The last

-classical philology: The plural of the relative pronoun QUI is followed by
+history of classical philology: The plural of the relative pronoun QUI is followed by

 singular HUNC.
 The shift from plural to singular was considered so unusual that